keneo/swarm/README.md

 1. Copy&paste
 ==========

-First goal is make it possible to copy my lua code from my Windows text editor.
+First goal is make it possible to copy multiline lua scripts from Windows text editor.

 ```shell
 edit r